sbingler/schemeful-same-site/README.md

 "Schemeful Same-Site" and "[Scheme-Bound Cookies](https://github.com/mikewest/scheming-cookies)" are both trying to move cookies closer to an origin-based security model; these two proposals complement one another and one is not a subset of the other.

 #### Schemeful Same-Site
-"Schemeful Same-Site", and the current version of same-site, is concerned with the browsing context in which the cookie will be sent or received.
-The browsing context can be thought of as the answer to the question "Is the request URL the same site as the one I'm on?"
+"Schemeful Same-Site", and the current version of same-site, is concerned with the context in which the cookie will be sent or received, hereby referred to as the "same-site context".
+The "same-site context" can be thought of as the answer to the question "Is the request URL the same site as the one I'm on?"
 More specifically "Is the request URL 'same-site' or 'cross-site' with the current site I'm on?"
 "The site I'm on" is generally the one shown in the browser's address bar (there are, of course, exceptions but they're not important to illustrate the point).

-In the current world the browser context is determined by checking the registrable domain: http://site1.example is *not* same-site with http://site2.example, but http://site1.example and https://site1.example would be same-site.
+In the current world the "same-site context" is determined by checking the registrable domain: http://site1.example is *not* same-site with http://site2.example, but http://site1.example and https://site1.example would be same-site.
 With "Schemeful Same-Site" we now consider the scheme along with the registrable domain: http://site1.example is cross-site, not same-site, with http://site2.example, http://site1.example is also cross-site with https://site1.example, but https://site1.example is same-site with https://site1.example.

 #### Scheme-Bound Cookies